rbisdorff/Digraph3/docSphinx/_build/html/_sources/techDoc.rst.txt

      Implementation of the bipolar-valued base 3 Bachet integers with abstract BachetNumbers class

 * :ref:`bipolarValuedSets-label`
-     Implementation of the bipolar-valued base 3 Bachet integers
+     Implementation of bipolar-valued set operations

 ..  * :ref:`xmcda-label`
      Methods and tools for handling XMCDA encoded performance tableaux and digraphs.